inferly/inferlylens/README.md

 [![Quality checks and Tests](https://github.com/NicolasDurrande/inferlylens/actions/workflows/quality-checks.yaml/badge.svg)](https://github.com/NicolasDurrande/inferlylens/actions/workflows/quality-checks.yaml)

-# Inferly Lens
+# Inferlylens

-inferlylens makes it easy to plot and get insights from Gaussian process models.
+Inferlylens makes it easy to plot and get insights from Gaussian process models.
 It is build on top of GPflow and tensorflow.

 ## Install